AdamSzL/CurrencyConverterApp/README.md

 https://github.com/AdamSzL/CurrencyConverterApp/assets/59572422/096c7947-9b87-4ecb-b231-649fff887983

 ## **Offline functionality**
-<br> The app caches user data.
-If the application is launched when offline, it will display saved data.
+<br> The application caches user data.
+If launched when offline, it will display saved data.
 Some parts of the application won't be available.